rulorules99/ng-rga-paginaion/README.md

 ## HTML replace component
-We can replace html component for own html style for `lb-rga-table-searchbar` and  `lb-rga-table-pagination`, for each component follow examples bellow
+We can replace html component for own html style for `lb-rga-table-searchbar` and  `lb-rga-table-pagination`, for each component follow examples bellow.

-###Example component
+###lb-rga-table-searchbar and component
-In Example component we must import `TableSearchbarComponent` and use a view child
+In Example component we must import `TableSearchbarComponent` and use a view child.
 ```javascript
 import { TableSearchbarComponent } from 'ng-rga-paginaion';
 ```